Author: Ed Greenwood

 At one point the heroes rescue the imprisoned old lord of the High Dale and I thought, “Hey, here’s a character with an interesting story.
 Maybe now someone will get some character development!”
 Then he immediately declares “I must slay all my foes!” and starts more battle scenes where Zhentarim mooks get pounded into paste.
 Sigh.
 So much for that.
 Every time a new character is introduced, they pick up a weapon and start killing people.
 The only “characterization” any of them get is briefly explaining why they want to kill Zhentarim before they’re set loose to join the endless butchery.

 By the time I was halfway through the book, I was bored — deeply, soul-crushingly, brain-meltingly bored.
-I couldn’t find a rhyme or reason for anyone’s actions, and the combat felt constant, exhausting, and completely purposeless.
+I couldn’t find a reason for anyone’s actions, and the combat felt constant, exhausting, and completely purposeless.
 Eventually I just started skimming some of the innumerable fight scenes in search of any nuggets of plot advancement or characterization, but they were few and far between.
 You’d think that someone with the creativity to invent such a detailed world could think of something better for his characters to do in it than just relentlessly kill each other.

 The “Elminster’s old enemies want revenge” plot picks up again at the very end, after the Zhentarim in the High Dale have been thoroughly genocided.
 By this point it’s a false conclusion — the victory in the High Dale feels like the climax, and everything afterwards feels like a secondary climax that aggravates an already exhausted reader, complete with more disposable villains and meaningless violence.
 We eventually discover that the Zhentarim leader Manshoon has some sort of vague supervillain plot afoot that we don’t learn much of and that I was far too weary to bring myself to care about.
 It’s a baffling structure for a novel.